Accessibility Statement

 We welcome suggestions and feedback to improve accessibility on this website.
 If you are experiencing any difficulties accessing the information on our pages, please email us at info@visitscotland.com.

-This accessibility statement applies to the VisitScotland website.
+This accessibility statement applies to https://www.visitscotland.com and https://businessevents.visitscotland.com.

-This website is run by VisitScotland.
-We want as many people as possible to be able to use this website.
-For example, that means you should be able to:
+These websites are run by VisitScotland.
+We want as many people as possible to be able to use our websites.
+For example, you should be able to:

 • change colours, contrast levels and fonts